 Step 1: Area Preparation

-Before beginning the installation process, you will need enough space for your connections.
-From your preferred plumber, get a quality gas line and an outlet.
-It is important to note that your plumber has to be licensed or else you risk purchasing counterfeits.
+Before beginning the installation process, make sure you have enough space for your connections.
+From your preferred vendor, purchase a quality gas line and an outlet.

 Step 2: Installing the Gas Range

 When installing your range, move it carefully to avoid scratching.
 The distance between the wall connection and your gas range should be considered to ensure your gas line isn’t overstretched.
 Use the wrenches to tighten the connections securely to avoid leaks.
 Place some soapy water at the end where range connects to the valve and turn on the gas valve.
-Any show of bubbles will signify that the connections are leaking so you will need to go back to tightening the connections further.
+Any show of bubbles will signify that the connections are leaking, indicating that you’ll need to tighten the connections further.

 This is the easiest step but by far the most crucial one.
 After you are certain that your connections and valves have no leaks, ensure that every other part of your gas range is in place then turn on the power.
 The light produced should burn naturally and the valves should adjust normally.
 Any other result will mean that the hose has probably been crashed or there is excessive pressure on one of the pipes connecting to your range.